 KEEP IN MIND

-- It’s very important that every volunteer has a certain level of English to be able to communicate.
+- It is very important that every volunteer has a certain level of English to be able to communicate.

-The clothing required during working hours is: long pants (jeans), blouses or short-sleeved t-shirts.
+- The clothing required during collaborative hours is: long pants (jeans or jeans), blouses or short-sleeved t-shirts.
 Shorts, strapless blouses and short dresses are not allowed.
-The volunteer must understand that they are in another country and the local customs are different from theirs.
+We must understand that we are in another country and customs are different from ours.

-The School reinforcement support volunteer program is located in Kahawa Sowetto, about 5 to 10 minute walk from the host family, the address is: Kahawa west, Soweto slum in the Roysambu sub county of Nairobi.
+The Volunteer Reinforcement and School Support Program is located in Kahawa Sowetto, approximately 5 to 20 minutes walk from the host family.
+The specific address is: Kahawa west, Soweto slum in the Roysambu sub county of Nairobi.

-A volunteer’s day starts at 7:00 am and ends at 4:00 pm, approximately.
-The schedule may vary depending on the activity that the volunteer is currently taking part in.
+A volunteer’s day starts at 8:30 a.m. and lasts until 5:00 p.m. approximately.
+The schedule may also vary depending on the tasks to be performed by the volunteers.

 - 16:00 – 19:00 Free time

-Accommodation and meals are provided by a Kenyan host family.
-This allows the volunteers to immerse themselves in the culture of the country and get to know how Kenyan people live.
+Accommodation and meals for the volunteer are provided by the Kenyan host family.
+These allow the volunteers to get to know more directly the culture of the country and the people who live in these communities.